 Making its initial appearance during the summer of 2000, the Glasgowbury Music Festival began as a small gathering of local bands and songwriters to raise awareness of the Ulster Cancer Foundation.

-The festival got its name from a moment of comedy genius in reference to Glastonbury taking place at the same time.
+The festival got its name from a moment of comedy genius in reference to Glastonbury taking place at the same time and the family name ‘Glasgow’.
 The name has now become inspirational to new and emerging talent from across the country looking for an outlet for expression and performance.

 The following year was proof that word had clearly spread and the ‘Small But Massive’ motto was born.
 News soon filtered back to the towns and cities that something rather special and unbelievable was occurring near Draperstown and everyone wanted a piece.